-West Berkshire has a wealth of heritage ranging from early prehistoric finds to remnants of the Cold War - these can be seen as archaeological sites, historic buildings and even the landscapes around us.
-These walks offer an opportunity to explore your local heritage as it exists in the landscape today.
+West Berkshire has a wealth of heritage ranging from early prehistoric finds to remnants of the Cold War and beyond - these can be seen as archaeological sites, historic buildings and even landscapes.
+These walks offer an opportunity to explore your heritage as it exists around you.

-Route

-Walk length: 2.75 miles approx
+Route Walk length: 2.75 miles approx